-The real pivotal point for the RPA technology occurred around 2012 when the technology was finally officially recognized by large-scale businesses.
+The real pivotal point for the RPA technology occurred around 2012, when the technology was finally officially recognized by large-scale businesses.
 There was a combination of factors that made it possible, such as:

-These factors led to RPA taking the world by storm, as more and more enterprises started adopting RPA for their mission-critical tasks.
+These factors led to RPA taking the world by storm as more and more enterprises started adopting RPA for their mission-critical tasks.

 As automation-as-a-service continues to be the major driver for RPA market growth, RPA will penetrate more companies of all sizes with the help of managed service providers.
-RPA workflows will leverage more technologies from a hyperautomation stack, such as optical character recognition and computer vision.
+RPA workflows will leverage more technologies from an intelligent automation stack, such as optical character recognition and computer vision.
 These technologies, brought by MSPs to their clients through integrations with RPA platforms, will enable a much broader automation-as-a-service market that will outgrow and outperform RPA as we know it today, potentially including physical robotics with a robot-as-a-service model.

 The future of work is automation, and the future of automation is service-based.
 Managed service providers will continue to drive the change in the market, bringing together complex technologies and skilled talent to better serve their client needs.